chhinsras/chhinsras/README.md

 </p>

 > I’m a full stack developer specializing in building Web Applications.
-I'm working on Angular for the front end and Asp.Net Core for the backend.
+I'm working on Angular and Flutter for the front end and Asp.Net Core for the backend.
-> Plan: Learning Flutter

 #### 💻 Open Source Contributions

 I am happy to find the avaiable time to contribute the the open source projects that helps me to expand my knowledge and work with other developers and team globally.

-- 💥 [fluentPOS](https://github.com/fluentpos/fluentpos): Open Source Point Of Sales / Inventory Management Solution built with ASP.NET Core 5.0 WebAPI & Angular 12 Material
 - 🛒 [Blazor Hero](https://github.com/blazorhero/blazorhero): BlazorHero is a Clean Architecture Solution Template for Blazor Webassembly 5.0 built with MudBlazor Components.

 - 🥇 and hope to contribute more in the future.